Coverage-Based Debloating for Java Bytecode: Empirical Study

-In RQ5 and RQ6, we go one step further than any previous work on software debloating and investigate how trace-based debloat of Java libraries impacts the clients of these libraries.
-Our goal is to determine the ability of dynamic traces at capturing the behaviors that are relevant for the users of the deboated libraries.
+In RQ6 and RQ7, we go one step further than any previous work on software debloating and investigate how coverage-based debloating of Java libraries impacts the clients of these libraries.
+Our goal is to determine the ability of dynamic analysis via coverage at capturing the behaviors that are relevant for the users of the debloated libraries.